vinnicc/dota/README.md

 #### Custom Requests

 For the unsupported endpoints, you can use `api.get`.
-The following code is similar to `api.matches(789645621)` except that it only returns the response body.
+For example, the following code is similar to `api.matches(789645621)` except it will return the raw JSON payload instead of an array of `Dota::Match`es.

 ```ruby
 api.get("IDOTA2Match_570", "GetMatchDetails", match_id: 789645621)